 Key features

-Can be performed with a borrowed deck or specific gimmicked cards.
+Can be performed with borrowed decks or specific gimmicked setups

 Pros

-Some versions are impromptu and can be performed with any deck.
+Some versions are impromptu and work with any deck

 Cons